 Parenting and Adult Education

-The Parenting Education team will be resuming services for the Autumn term between September and December 2020.
-The team will continue to provide support and information to families by telephone and in Children’s Centres.
-Due to the current government guidelines on Covid-19, the service on offer is being reduced temporarily with the following in effect;
+The Parenting and Adult Education team continues with services for the Spring term between January and April 2021.
+The team will continue to provide support and information to families by telephone and online.
+The service has adopted to the following changes due to the current government guidelines on Covid-19:

-The Parenting Education team are trained to provide advice, support and guidance on a range of areas in relation to parenting, adult education and employment support.
-For more information on how to access the service, to see what options are available and if you are eligible, please see the Parenting Education Autumn Term Directory.
-To discuss options or for more information, please call the Parenting Adult Education Team
+The Parenting and Adult Education team are trained to provide advice, support and guidance on a range of areas in relation to parenting, adult education and employment support.
+For more information on how to access the service, to see what options are available and if you are eligible, please see the Parenting Education Team’s Spring Directory.
+To discuss options or for more information, please call the Parenting Adult Education team on:

 Tel: 020 7364 0421or 020 7364 2240

 Children learn and develop through playing, exploring, being active, creative and being asked questions to help their thinking.